DPack: Efficiency-Oriented Privacy Budget Scheduling: Efficiency-Oriented Privacy Scheduling

-\heading{Area-Based Metric for Efficient Scheduling Over Blocks.} We take inspiration from single-dimensional knapsacks, in which the efficiency $e_i$ of task $i$ is usually defined as the task's weight-to-demand ratio: $e_i := w_i/d_i$.
-A natural extension to multiple blocks uses a known heuristic for multidimensional knapsacks \cite{vector_bin_packing} to capture the entire demand of a task: where $\frac{d_{ij}}{c_{j}}$ is task $i$'s DP budget demand for block $j$, normalized by the remaining capacity of block $j$.
+where $\frac{d_{ij}}{c_{j}}$ is task $i$'s DP budget demand for block $j$, normalized by the remaining capacity of block $j$.
 This normalization is important to express the scarcity of a demanded resource.
 Unlike the DPF fair scheduling metric, Eq.~\ref{eq:simple_task_efficiency} considers the entire ``area'' of a task's demand to compute its efficiency, addressing the inefficiency from \F\ref{fig:dpf_multi_block_killer}.
 A task requesting a large budget across blocks is not scheduled even if its demand on any block (dominant share) is small.
+As we shall see in experimental evaluation, this heuristic leads to more efficient scheduling than under DPF under \TDP.